mendix/docs/content/en/docs/data-hub/onprem-pc-local/_index.md

 ## 3 Data Hub in Runtime {#dh-runtime}

 During runtime, after you have deployed your app to a development server, the exchange of external entities via OData services occurs between publishing and consuming apps.
 Anyone who deploys to a Private Cloud or On-Premises can consume the OData resources that are set up when [using Data Hub in design time](#dh-design-time).

+{{% alert color="info" %}}
+The [Data Hub Catalog](/data-hub/data-hub-catalog/) is not involved during runtime. {{% /alert %}}

 ### 3.1 Licensing

 A [Data Hub License](/data-hub/#data-hub-licences) is necessary for using Mendix Data Hub during runtime.
-A [Data Hub Free Edition](/data-hub/#dh-free) licenses limits use to 1000 Odata objects per day for each runtime instance.
+A [Data Hub Free Edition](/data-hub/#dh-free) licenses limits use to 1000 OData objects per day for each runtime instance.
 For further details on limitations during runtime, see the [Limitations](/data-hub/#dh-free-limitations) section of the *Data Hub Guide*.